karlstolley/wsi/syllabus/_projects/project-03.md

       writeup of your progress and struggles.
 Reference your project’s repositories, commits, and release notes by URL as appropriate.
   -
-    action: Schedule a mid-cycle conference with the instructor.
-    description: >
-      Sometime during the week of April 18 you and your team will have a virtual chat of about thirty minutes with the instructor.
-Watch for scheduling details on Basecamp.
-    deadline: 2021-04-18
-  -
     action: Post your final beta release project to Basecamp.
     description: >
       Provide a team-authored report of your progress and challenges during the beta cycle.
 Note